enyineer/ean-list-bridge/src/adapters/bot/telegram/README.md

 ### Start Bot

 Open the Chat with your Bot after it's created and after you have started the application and run /start once so the Bot can send messages to this chat.

+#### Privacy Settings

+Make sure to disable Group Privacy in Botfathers Bot Settings for your Bot if you want to use it in a Group.
+Otherwise it will not be able to read your messages.